Application Requirements

 Resume

 If you have a preferred format, please use it.
-If you don’t, you might find it helpful to view a couple of sample resumes below from current Duke students.
-Notice the kind of information they highlight.
-Generally, students with little experience should be able to get their resume down to a maximum of two pages.
+If you don’t, you might find it helpful to view sample resumes below from Duke students.
+Notice the kinds of information highlighted.

-Master of Engineering (MEng) DisciplineResume Example
+DisciplineResume Example

 Biomedical EngineeringExample 1